 GET / _hello * get_parameters(_id = optional(int(42)))

-handles the database information needed to
+handles the database information needed to create a connection.

 auto my_api = http_api(